Deep sea sport fishing off of Providenciales with Catchin' Caicos.

 • A person holding a recreational fishing license is allowed to keep 10 pounds of fish (which may be cleaned), and one ‘trophy fish’ (which may exceed 10 pounds in weight), per day.

-• Generally, most edible fish must be at least 6 inches in length to be kept.
+• Generally, most edible fish must be at least six inches in length to be kept.
+One exception is Nassau grouper, which must be at least 21 inches for recreational fishers to keep.
 In the Turks and Caicos, Nassau grouper has a fishing season, which is typically open from March to November.
 It is illegal to be in possession of Nassau grouper outside of the season.

 Protected Areas and Seasons